nspcc-dev/neofs-s3-gw/docs/attribute_mapping.md

 ### `S3-MP-Hash`

 Stores the intermediate hash state used to compute the final object hash.
+It's set only when uploads are made consecutively.

 ### `S3-MP-HomoHash`

 Stores the intermediate state for computing a homomorphic hash, if enabled.

-### `S3-MP-IsArbitrary`

-Indicates whether a part was uploaded out of sequence.

-**Possible values:**

-- `true`

-**Example:**

-- Upload part 1
-- Upload part 3 → This will be marked with `S3-MP-IsArbitrary: true` because part 2 is missing.
+It's set only when uploads are made consecutively.

 ### `S3-MP-ObjectKey`